Skip to main content

 SAML is an in-depth topic, however it represents the best option for securing users, and providing centralized user management.
 There are many SAML providers, and no single convention on configuration and implementation.
 Knocknoc is tried and tested with a few...

-SAML Principles and Terms
+SAML principles and terms

 Admin Guide Authentication

 An overview of SAML principles and key terms to help you effectively configure and manage SAML with Knocknoc.
 What is SAML?
-SAML is an open standard for exchanging authentication data between parties, specifically between an identity provider and a service p...
+SAML is an open standard for exchanging authentication data between parties, specifically between an identity provider and a service pro...

 SAML with Jumpcloud